dtkaczyk/sneaked-references/README.md

 # Detecting sneaked references

 A set of scripts for detecting and analysing the cases of sneaked references in the Crossref metadata.

-Sneaked references are bibliographic references deposited into Crossref that are missing from the original article.
+Sneaked references are references registered in some scientometric platforms without being listed in the actual publications where they ought to be found.

 The following scripts are included: